 John McAleese, the man in black, in charge of the infamous balcony led a four man assault team, he was the first man in when the SAS stormed the Iranian embassy in London in May 1980, beamed live on television, putting an end to six days of tension in which the building was held by terrorists who had taken hostages.
 Millions of viewers watched as McAleese, in black overalls, balaclava and gas mask, carrying a submachine gun and grenades, blew in a window with a small charge.
 Stun grenades and CS gas canisters followed.
-His team helped rescue the hostages and saved lives.
+His team helped rescue 19 hostages and saved their lives.

 McAleese fought in the Falklands War in 1982, he was awarded the Military Medal for gallantry during tours of Northern Ireland.
 He also served as a bodyguard for three Prime Ministers of the United Kingdom.
-He was discharged from the British Army on 8 February 1992 with the senior non-commissioned officer the rank of staff sergeant.
+He was discharged from the British Army on 8 February 1992 with the senior non-commissioned officer the rank of Staff Sergeant.

 After leaving the British Army McAleese worked for a short while as the landlord of a Hereford public house, was employed as a security contractor in conflicts in Iraq and Afghanistan, and became an advisor/interviewee on several British television programmes examining the working practices of British Special Forces soldiering.
 He sold his British Army service medals for an undisclosed sum to the Lord Ashcroft Collection.
 He appeared in the BBC produced television documentary series 'SAS Survival Secrets' (2003), detailing the organizational structure of the Special Air Service Regiment and the nature of the military and security roles in which it is used.